- Published 6 months ago on

 The sculptures include an A to Z of Hindu deities, from Aditya (the god of the sun), Brahma and Chandra (the god of the moon) to Indra (the god of battle and nature from the elephant) and Ganga (with four weapons and a bowl on her head from which the Ganges pour).

-Vishnu is depicted as Narsingha, performing a specially detailed job of disembowelling the demon Hiranyakashipu, while Shiva makes many appearances, including as Kamadeva, the god of devotion, complete with one suitably upright portion of the celestial body.
+Vishnu is depicted as Narsingha, performing a specially detailed job of disembowelling the demon Hiranyakashipu.
+At the same time, Shiva makes many appearances, including as Kamadeva, the god of devotion, complete with one suitably upright portion of the celestial body.

 The goddess Gauri Shankar is important since it includes both Shiva and Parvati components.
-The goddess stands alone in a particularly beautiful image in the northwest corner of the property, wearing a robe and riding on a snow lion.
+The goddess stands alone in a wonderful image in the northwest corner of the property, wearing a robe and riding on a snow lion.

 The Brahma character seems to have just three heads in the southwest corner (he would have four) before you look around the back and find the secret eye.